-Our 2012 annual grants, which typically would have been completed in the first quarter of such year, were completed in the fourth quarter of 2011 with extended vesting periods to utilize shares available for grant to non-executive employees under our 2001 General Stock Option Plan before it was scheduled to expire in December 2011 (shareholders subsequently approved an extension of the expiration date of the plan to September 2021).
-In order to minimize administrative efforts, our Directors and our named executive officers participated in the 2012 annual grants in 2011 even though their shares were granted under a different stock option plan.
-Recipients of 2012 annual grants in 2011, including our Directors and our named executive officers, are not eligible to participate in annual grants until fiscal year 2013.
+None of our Directors (including Dr. Shillman and Mr. Willett) were granted options in 2012 to purchase shares of our common stock because our 2012 annual grants, which typically would have been made in the first quarter of such year, were completed in the fourth quarter of 2011 with extended vesting periods to utilize shares available for grant to non-executive employees under our 2001 General Stock Option Plan before it was scheduled to expire in December 2011 (shareholders subsequently approved an extension of the expiration date of the plan to September 2021).
+In order to minimize administrative efforts, our Directors and executive officers participated in the 2012 annual grants in 2011 even though their shares were granted under a different stock option plan.
+Recipients of 2012 annual grants in 2011, including our Directors and executive officers, were not eligible to participate in annual grants until fiscal year 2013.